 BSTC 116: Stress Management for the Workplace.
-(1)

-Examines techniques and tips for managing stress in the work environment.
+(1) Examines techniques and tips for managing stress in the work environment.

 BSTC 117: Organization Skills for the Workplace.
-(1)

-Examines techniques for organizing workplace space and filing systems.
+(1) Examines techniques for organizing workplace space and filing systems.

 BSTC 118: Conflict Resolution for the Workplace.
-(1)

-Examines techniques for identifying and resolving conflict in the work environment.
+(1) Examines techniques for identifying and resolving conflict in the work environment.

 BSTC 192\: Topics.
-(1-3)
+(1-3) Titles will vary.
+CR/NC.

 BSTC 193\: Topics.
-(1-3)
+(1-3) Titles will vary.